Help us achieve our goals:

-Currant blister aphid is a common pest of red, white and black-currants.
-The distorted growth is very noticeable, although the plant’s vigour and ability to bear fruit is not greatly affected.
+Currant blister aphid is common on red, white and black-currants.
+It causes distorted growth which is very noticeable, although the plant’s vigour and ability to bear fruit is not greatly affected.

-Currant blister aphid is a sap-sucking insect that infests the lower leaf surface in early summer and causes leaf distortion on currant plants.
+Currant blister aphid is one of a number of aphids that attack currant.
+It is a sap-sucking insect that infests the lower leaf surface in early summer and causes leaf distortion on currant plants.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)